Master in Social Work (MSW): Career Path

 The duties, tasks, roles, and responsibilities of a social worker can vary depending on the setting and the population they serve, but generally, they include:

-• Providing direct services: Social workers provide direct services such as counseling, case management, and advocacy to clients.
-They may also provide information and referral services, and help clients access community resources.
+• Providing direct services: Social workers provide direct services such as counseling, case management, and client advocacy.
+They may also provide information and referral services and help clients access community resources.

-• Developing treatment plans: Social workers develop treatment plans that outline the goals and interventions to be used to address clients' needs.
+• Developing treatment plans: Social workers develop plans that outline the goals and interventions to address clients' needs.
 They work with clients to set realistic goals and establish a plan of action.

 • Providing case management: Social workers provide case management services to help clients access community resources and services.
-They may also monitor clients' progress and make adjustments to treatment plans as needed.
+They may also monitor clients' progress and adjust treatment plans as needed.

-• Documenting and recording client information: Social workers document and maintain accurate and comprehensive records of clients' treatment plans, progress, and outcomes.
+• Documenting and recording client information: Social workers maintain accurate and comprehensive records of clients' treatment plans, progress, and outcomes.

-• Conducting research: Social workers may conduct research to identify best practices, evaluate programs, or contribute to the development of the profession.
+• Conducting research: Social workers may conduct research to identify best practices, evaluate programs, or contribute to the profession's development.

-• Providing supervision and training: Social workers may provide supervision and training to other social workers, interns, or students.
+• Providing supervision and training: Social workers may supervise and train other social workers, interns, or students.

 Career Options

-There are many career options available for graduates of a Master of Social Work (MSW) program.
+Many career options are available for graduates of a Master of Social Work (MSW) program.
 Here is a list of 15 potential career options:

 • Clinical Social Worker